masetah/MaseTravel/README.md

 - Site is an open platform for users to share past experiences in their travels.
 Other users are able to reference travel ratings and opinions when planning future travels.

-- New user visits the site and is able to click on the destinations, see ratings, and read descriptions without logging in
+- New user visits the site and is able to click on the destinations, see ratings, and read descriptions without logging in.

-- User that is coming back from a trip will register and fill out a profile form, once they’ve completed the form they’re able to create a new destination and give us the information about their trip and submit to the site.
+- User returning from a trip will register and fill out a profile form.
+Once they’ve completed the form they will then create a new destination and add information about their trip to the site.

 ## Approaches Taken